rasec18k/nodejs-hello-world/README.md

     NAME                 REVISION   DESIRED   CURRENT   TRIGGERED BY
     nnodejs-hello-world   1          3         3         config,image(nodejs-hello-world:latest)

-From the web GUI you can also see the number of pods (aka "instances" or "replicas") has changed from 1 to 3.
+From the web GUI you can also see the number of pods (aka "instnances" or "replicas") has changed from 1 to 3.

+Use the same command when you want to scale down bu setting the `--replicas` flag to the desired number of instances.

+*Note: Although we are doing this manually in the tutorial, this process can be automated to scale as demand fluctuates*

 ### GUI Method
 Scaling containers that make up an application deployment from one to many instances is very straight forward from the OpenShift GUI management console.